mluukkai/webdevelopment-rails/week2.md

 and the database table by executing the following migration in the command line

-    rake db:migrate
+    rails db:migrate

-Differently than the _scaffold_ generator which we used last week, the model generator does not even create a controller or view templates.
+Differently than the _scaffold_ generator which we used last week, the model generator does not create a controller or view templates.

 **A reminder from last week:** the files generated by Rails generators (scaffold, model, ...) can be deleted with the command *destroy*: